coreruleset/documentation/content/_index.md

 all provided that you attribute the work and if you alter, transform, or build upon this work, you may distribute the resulting work only under the same or similar license to this one.

+## Contribute to this documentation

+Feel free to update this content, just click the **Edit this page** link displayed on top right of each page, and pullrequest it

+{{% notice info %}}
+Your modification will be deployed automatically when merged.
+{{% /notice %}}

+## Documentation website
+This current documentation has been statically generated with Hugo with a simple command : `hugo` -- source code is [available here at GitHub](https://github.com/matcornic/hugo-theme-learn)

+{{% notice note %}}
+Automatically published and hosted thanks to [GitHub Pages](https://pages.github.com/).
+Read more about [Automated HUGO deployments with GitHub](https://)
+{{% /notice %}}